google/oboe/.github/ISSUE_TEMPLATE/bug_report.md

 **Device**

+Please list which devices have this bug.
-If device specific, connect the device and please share the result for the following script.
+If device specific, and you are on Linux or a Macintosh, connect the device and please share the result for the following script.
 This gets properties of the device.

 ```
 for p in \